UPDATED: January 24, 2024

 Oregon became the 11th state to enact a state data privacy law with the Oregon Consumer Privacy Act (OCPA), which will go into effect on Jul.
 1, 2024.

-In addition to other consumer rights provided by other state data privacy laws, the OCPA also provides consumers the right to request the specific third parties to which a business has disclosed their personal data, as opposed to just the categories of third parties.
+In addition to other consumer rights provided by other state data privacy laws, the OCPA also provides consumers the right to request, at the controller’s option, the specific third parties to which a business has disclosed their personal data, as opposed to just the categories of third parties.

 The state attorney general has exclusive enforcement authority for violations of the OCPA, with the power to impose civil penalties of up to $7,500 per violation.